see also 7 Myths About Heritage Fairs Projects

 While grade three students are otherwise ineligible to advance past their school fair, a grade three student who is partnered with a grade four student in the same class may advance with their partner.
 In that case, the student must be registered as being in the same eligible grade as their partner - so for the purpose of the Heritage Fair, they will be considered to be in grade four and judged accordingly, which may be a disadvantage considering their young age.

 It is up to individual teachers whether or not their students need to prepare an essay (rather than a written report or project outline).
 As long as students present their projects and document their sources, they do not need to include an essay.
 At the Regional and Provincial levels, judges do not have time to read either an essay or a written report.
-(At the Moose Jaw Regional Heritage Fair, there is a local award for essays.
-Teachers are responsible for submitting essays for this award in advance, and participation in this capacity is entirely optional.)

 Yes - an independent student and their teacher (or parent) must make arrangements with their local Regional Heritage Fair Committee to have their project judged prior to being accepted for the Regional Heritage Fair.
 Contact Heritage Saskatchewan or check out this link for further details on independent students.